compomics/meta-proteome-analyzer/README.md

 ## Introduction ##

 **MetaProteomeAnalyzer** (MPA) is a scientific software for analyzing and visualizing metaproteomics (and also proteomics) data.
 The tool presents a MS/MS spectrum data processing application for protein identification in combination with an user-friendly interactive graphical interface.
 The metaproteomics data analysis software is developed in the Java programming language and provides various features for an user-defined querying of the results.
+In addition, MPA can also be executed on the command line (see below).

 ---